 Hot Cocoa Sourdough Bread

 It was snowing earlier this week, and we went outside to play snowballs.
-It was so fun, and afterwards the kids, of course, asked me to make some hot chocolate.
-While making it I had an idea of making a loaf of sourdough bread that would taste like hot cocoa.
+While making hot chocolate, I had an idea of making a hot cocoa sourdough bread loaf.

 Here it is.
 I used dry milk powder and cocoa powder, to sprinkle it during the lamination step.